vincentngwk/GIT_ML_DS/README.md

 **Imbalanced Classification in Python (ML_projects\imbalanced_classification)**

 *Imbalanced datasets pose a challenge to the performance of Machine Learning algorithms.
 Various techniques can be applied to help with this challenge, either at the data pre-processing step, or via tweaks to the algorithms itself.*
-> Main packages used: sklearn, imblearn, xgboost, pandas, numpy, matplotlib, collections
+> Main packages used: sklearn, imblearn, xgboost, pandas, numpy, matplotlib, collections.

+> Main techniques used: Data Sampling, Cost-Sensitive Algorithms, Probability Threshold Moving, One-Class Algorithms.

 Haberman Breast Cancer Classification:
 * Techniques: `Scaling, Normalization, Probabilistic Models`